 Do You Have Chicken-Like Skin Bumps on Your Skin?

-The next topic we will be introducing in Dr. Bailey's new skin advice pages is keratosis pilaris.
+The next topic we will be introducing in Dr. Bailey’s new skin advice pages is keratosis pilaris.
 Have you ever wondered what the culprit of your scaly skin bumps was?
-According to Dr. Bailey, it's a possibility it may be keratosis pilaris, which requires a specialized treatment.
-In her new advice page, How to Treat Keratosis Pilaris (KP) "Chicken Skin Bumps" and Have Soft Skin Again, Dr Bailey addresses the causes and treatment of keratosis pilaris.
+According to Dr. Bailey, it’s a possibility it may be keratosis pilaris, which requires a specialized treatment.
+In her blog post, How to Treat Keratosis Pilaris (KP) “Chicken Skin Bumps” and Have Soft Skin Again, Dr Bailey addresses the causes and treatment of keratosis pilaris.

 What Is Keratosis Pilaris?

 Keratosis pilaris is when your dead skin cells, composed of keratin, plug up your hair follicles, creating a bumpy texture.
 Redness may develop, creating the “chicken skin bump” appearance.
 If the keratin plug traps in hair, it is often mistaken for acne.
 Even though this condition flares up most during puberty, it may remain into adulthood.

 Dr Bailey uses three simple steps when treating her patients (and herself!) for keratosis pilaris.

 - Physically exfoliate your skin with a rough sponge or cloth.